-Belle Corporation realized total revenues of ₽5,351.7 million and recurring net income of ₽1,334.2 million Due to its strong operating and financial performance, the Company paid a total of P2,903.8 millionin cash dividends to its shareholders during 2015, comprised of a special dividend of P1,900.7 million and a regular dividend of P1,003.1 million.
-Belle's operating revenues of P5,351.7 million for 2015 were higher by P2,034.6 million (61%) over its operating revenues of P3,317.1 million for 2014.
-Its recurring net income of P1,334.2 million was P297.8 million (29%) higher than its 2014 recurring net income of P1,036.4 million.
-Its total consolidated net income of P1,771.8 in 2015 was lower by P1,152.7 million (44%) compared to total consolidated net income of P2,924.5 million in 2014 due to extraordinary non-recurring income in 2014, principally a P1,219.1 million reversal of provisions for probable losses by its Premium Leisure Corporation ("PLC") subsidiary.
+Belle Corporation realized total revenues of ₱5,351.7 million and recurring net income of ₱1,334.2 million in 2015.
+Due to its strong operating and financial performance, the Company paid a total of ₱2,903.8 million in cash dividends to its shareholders during 2015, comprised of a special dividend of ₱1,900.7 million and a regular dividend of ₱1,003.1 million.
+Belle's operating revenues of ₱5,351.7 million for 2015 were higher by ₱2,034.6 million (61%) over its operating revenues of ₱3,317.1 million for 2014.
+Its recurring net income of ₱1,036.4 million.
+Its total consolidated net income of ₱1,771.8 in 2015 was lower by ₱1,152.7 million (44%) compared to total consolidated net income of ₱2,924.5 million in 2014 due to extraordinary non-recurring income in 2014, principally a ₱1,219.1 million reversal of provisions for probable losses by its Premium Leisure Corporation ("PLC") subsidiary.
 The Company considers its growth in recurring net income and its dividend payout during 2015 as the more relevant indicators for its future operating trends and prospects.
 The Company's operating growth in 2015 was attributable to higher revenue from its lease of the City of Dreams Manila property to Philippine entities controlled by Melco Crown Entertainment Limited (collectively, "MCE") and increased income contributed by its listed subsidiaries - PLC and Pacific Online Systems Corporation ("Pacific Online").
 PLC has an operating agreement with MCE that accords it a share of gaming revenue or earnings at City of Dreams Manila.